Jorden-V/Recipe_World_3rd_Project/README.md

 3. Initiate new Git repository and run git remote add Heroku https://git.heroku.com/recipe-milestone-project.git to allow a push to the Heroku server.
 4. To prevent a "push fail", the requirements.txt was updated using the following command sudo pip3 freeze --local >requirements.txt to keep track of dependancies.
 5. A Procfile was created using the following code: echo web: python run.py > Procfile to inform Heroku which file to run for initiating the app.
-6. To esnure that Web Processes are running the following command line was run in C9: Heroku ps:scale web=1.
+6. To ensure that Web Processes are running the following command line was run in C9: Heroku ps:scale web=1.
 7. Config Vars set as follows: IP=0.0.0.0 and PORT=5000.
 8. Lastly, dynos were restarted in Heroku app.
 9. Code added, committed and pushed to both GitHub and Heroku.